I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 Jinkx Monsoon anchored the bottom row as Natasha Lyonne.

 It was a wise move from Jinkx.
 Lyonne is someone she has met, who Ru has met and worked with, and who has been on Drag Race as a judge.
-Lyonne’s also an inherently funny human being, with her intense New York accent and frequent talk-show non-sequiturs.
+Lyonne is also an inherently funny human being, with her intense New York accent and frequent non-sequitur stories on talk shows.

 Most importantly, she’s really not all that different than Jinkx herself – right down to the hair.